FrontasticGmbH/catwalk/docs/extension_points/10_api_decorators.md

 * If called before an API call you can modify the data passed to the API or perform additional actions.

-* If called after an API you can modify or enrich the result or jsut react to the API response.
+* If called after an API you can modify or enrich the result or just react to the API response.

-We provide the API decorators natively for all our APIs, this means they are vailable right now for the following APIs:
+We provide the API decorators natively for all our APIs, this means they are avilable right now for the following APIs:

 * AccountAPI
 * CartAPI